Schwab may apply class-action victory to pending cases

-NEW YORK (Reuters) - Charles Schwab Corp will likely seek dismissal of pending class actions after a regulator on Thursday upheld its right to bar clients from bringing such lawsuits, the company said.
+NEW YORK, Feb 26 (Reuters) - Charles Schwab Corp will likely seek dismissal of pending class-action cases after a regulator on Thursday upheld its right to bar clients from bringing such lawsuits, the company said.

 “It is possible we can now move to dismiss those cases that are class actions based on this FINRA ruling,” Greg Gable, a Schwab spokesman, wrote in an email, referring to the Financial Industry Regulatory Authority.
 He said he did not know if Schwab will also try applying the decision retroactively to cases that have already been settled or decided.